Labour India

 Labour India Publications Limited is an educational publisher based in Marangattupally, Kottayam, Kerala, India.
 It publishes educational monthly journals in three languages, for students of pre-primary level to Plus Two level and entrance exams.
+In 2024, Labour India planned to release monthly educational journals for University level Arts and Science programs, the initial venture would be limited to physics, chemistry, maths, statistics, commerce, and computer science programs.
+It is to counter dearth of quality academic texts and career advancement information available in Kerala for these programs.